Styner2023/ecommerce-tutorial/P05-Displaying-Moods/readme.md

 >
 > ```import data from './data.js'```

-This imports the information from `data.js`.
-That file constains an array of objects that are the items for sale in the shop.
+**Important!** You will need to use a server to view the page from this point on.
+Without a server you will see an error similar to:

+> **Failed to load resource:** Origin null is not allowed by Access-Control-Allow-Origin.
+Status code: 0

+This a CORS (Cross Origin Resource Charing) error.
+In a nutshell, CORS prevents webpages from accessing local files.
+This is a security feature.

+To solve this problem, install Live Server in VSCode.
+Follow the instructions here: https://www.youtube.com/watch?v=_Tl-6HeV0Rc

+**From here on, I will assume you are testing your work with Live Server!**

+The next step is to load the JSON as `data` and display all of the items in the array in `div#items`.

-All of these items will be displayed in `div#items`.
-We can get this element using its id name.
-In order to do this, we can use the `document.querySelector()` function by passing the id of the element.
+You can get this element using its id name.
+In order to do this, use the `document.querySelector()` function and pass the id of the element.

 >[action]
 >